Sports Medicine Specialist

 He has expertise in managing any sports related injuries, and general musculoskeletal problems.
 He prides himself in providing patients with professional, personalised service and makes sure that patients feel at ease to discuss issues that concern them.

-He continues to conduct research through Oxford University, with a special interest in hip and groin pain and muscle injuries in athletes.
-He is married with two wonderful daughters.
+He continues to conduct research through the ECB and Nottingham University, with a special interest in hip and groin pain and muscle injuries in athletes.
+He has two wonderful daughters.